-At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$180.9 million.
+At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$198.8 million.
 This amount was comprised of debt backed by the full faith and credit of the County and user fees.
-The County's outstanding debt decreased \$1.7 million during the current fiscal year.
-The debt decreased by approximately \$13.7 million from principal payments, changes in deferred amounts, net results of refunding, and increased by \$12 million in new borrowings.
-Funds borrowed were used for infrastructure projects of \$8.2 million, public facilities projects of \$1 million, educational projects of \$2.6 million and public safety costs of \$.2 million.
-The County issued refunding bonds of \$12.5 million to refund a portion of the County's outstanding 2005 and 2006 Public Improvement Bonds, resulting in a total 2013 bond issuance of \$24.5 million.
+The debt decreased by a net of \$.4 million, the result of net principal payments of \$13.8 million and new borrowings of \$14.2 million.
+Funds borrowed were used mainly for infrastructure, education, and public safety projects.